 Now might be a good time to think about ordering spring bulbs, but when should you plant them?

-Some should be planted in September, but you should hold off planting others until a little later in the year.
+Some should be planted in September, but you should hold off planting others until October or even November.

 While spring bulbs can all be planted throughout the autumn months, any time up to around 6 weeks before the first ground-freezing hard frost, most spring-flowering bulbs are best planted earlier in the season – ideally, in most cases, before the end of September.